Diplomatic Communication online course

 Methodology

-Participants who successfully complete the course will receive an electronic certificate issued by Diplo.
+Participants who successfully complete the course receive a certificate issued by Diplo Academy, which can be printed or shared electronically.

 Prerequisites

-• Sufficient English language skills to undertake postgraduate-level studies.
+• Sufficient English language proficiency to undertake postgraduate-level studies

 Fees and scholarships